mlevit/aws-auto-cleanup/.github/PULL_REQUEST_TEMPLATE.md

 ### Generic

-- [ ] Have you followed the guidelines in our [Contributing](https://github.com/servian/aws-auto-remediate/blob/master/CONTRIBUTING.md) document?
+- [ ] Have you followed the guidelines in our [Contributing](https://github.com/servian/aws-auto-cleanup/blob/master/CONTRIBUTING.md) document?
-- [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/servian/aws-auto-remediate/pulls) for the same update/change?
+- [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/servian/aws-auto-cleanup/pulls) for the same update/change?

 ### Development

-- [ ] Have you deployed your changes to AWS and triggered an AWS Config compliance rule change?
 - [ ] Have you added comments to all relevant changes within the code?
 - [ ] Have you lint your code locally prior to submission?
 - [ ] Have you formatted (Python Black and Prettier) your code locally prior to submission?